cran/ggstatsplot/README.md

 # downloading the package from GitHub
 devtools::install_github(
   repo = "IndrajeetPatil/ggstatsplot", # package path on GitHub
-  quick = TRUE                         # skips docs, demos, and vignettes )
+  dependencies = FALSE,                # assumes that you already have all packages installed needed for this package to work quick = TRUE                         # skips docs, demos, and vignettes )
 ```